View June Greaves's Notice on thestar.co.uk and share memories

 by a cremation at Hutcliffe Wood Crematorium at 12.30pm.

-Family flowers only please, donations if desired for St. Luke's Hospice may be sent c/o G & M Lunt, 36 Abbey Lane, Sheffield, S8 0GB.
+Flowers (or donations for St. Luke's Hospice) may be sent c/o G & M Lunt, 36 Abbey Lane, Sheffield, S8 0GB.

 "A beautiful, happy, gentle lady."